eclipsesource/tabris-js-docs/docs/latest/api/WebView.md

     The widget the event was fired on.

 - **preventDefault**: *() => void*
     Call to intercept the navigation.
+Not possible when the event is only an anchor navigation

 - **url**: *string*
     The new URL the WebView is about to navigate to.